senchalabs/docs-i18n/guides/mvc_dependencies/README.md

         stores: ['Products']
     });

-This is exactly the same as defining the views, models and stores inside Ext.application, but also gave some convenience methods for accessing those classes inside your controller.
-1.x generated two functions - *getLoginView()* and *getUserModel()* - and exposed a *getStore()* function that returned a reference to any of the Stores you defined in this Controller.
-In 2.x these functions no longer exist, but it's easy to use the alternatives.
+This is the same as defining the views, models, and stores inside Ext.application, but also gave some convenience methods for accessing those classes inside your controller.
+1.x generated two functions - *getLoginView()* and *getUserModel()* - and exposed a *getStore()* function that returned a reference to any of the Stores defined in this Controller.
+In Sencha Touch 2.x these functions no longer exist, but it is easy to use the alternatives.

-In each case here the first line refers to Sencha Touch 1.x, with the second line showing the 2.x way:
+In the following example the first line refers to Sencha Touch 1.x code, while the second line shows the 2.x way:

     //creating a view - 2.x uses the standardized Ext.create
     this.getLoginView().create();